What is Employee Experience?

 In order to create an appealing physical environment, the company needs to concentrate on it being COOL:

-• C = Chooses to bring in friends or visitors
+- C = Chooses to bring in friends or visitors

-• O = Offering flexibility
+- O = Offering flexibility

-• O = Organisation’s values are reflected
+- O = Organisation’s values are reflected

-• L = Leverages multiple workspace options
+- L = Leverages multiple workspace options

 Also, intelligent workspace planning and creating work zones suited for a variety of tasks are key elements of having a great physical space for your employees to work in.
-You also shouldn’t forget about the employees working from home, but we’ll discuss this more in-depth further down this guide.
+You also shouldn’t forget about the employees working from home, but we’ll discuss this more in-depth further in this guide.

 What employee experience is not about?